An experimental proposal to study collapse of the wave function in travelling-wave parametric amplifiers: Experimental realisation and feasibility

 \section{Experimental realisation and feasibility}

-As a single photon source, we propose to use a qubit capacitively coupled to a microwave resonator \cite{Houcketal}.
+As a single-photon source, we propose to use a qubit capacitively coupled to a microwave resonator \cite{Houcketal}.
 For the amplifiers we can use TWPAs in which the non-linearity is provided by Josephson junctions.
 Currently, TWPAs providing $\SI{20}{dB}$ ($\kappa=2.5$) of gain and $\SI{2}{dB}$ of (insertion) loss that operate at $T=\SI{30}{mK}$ have been developed \cite{Macklinetal}.\\

 The amplification process within the TWPAs is driven by a coherent pump signal.
 Instead of increasing the gain of the TWPAs by increasing the pump power, we propose to vary the amplification by varying the pump frequency.
-In the latter method the amplification varies due to phase matching conditions within the amplifier.
+In the latter method the amplification varies due to phase-matching conditions within the amplifier.
 The advantage is that in this manner the transmission and reflection coefficients of the TWPA, which depend on the pump power \cite{OBrienetal}, can be kept constant while varying the gain in the interferometer.
 Although we assumed perfect phase matching in the amplifiers for the results shown in this paper, we do not expect a large difference if one changes from a varying pump-power approach to a varying phase-matching approach.\\

 Our calculations are based on a Taylor expansion up to the third-order susceptibility of a parametric amplifier.
 Typically, microwave TWPAs work close to the critical current of the device, such that this assumption might break down and we need to take into account higher orders as well.
 For TWPAs based on Josephson junctions, we can estimate as follows at which current a higher order Taylor expansion would become necessary.\\ In the Hamiltonian of a TWPA with Josephson junctions the non-linearity providing wave mixing arises from the Josephson energy